arabsight/aurelia-mdl-plugin/README.md

 - manual upgrade:

 the plugin looks for specific mdl components and adds a custom attribute for each one automatically.
-If for some reason you don't wanna auto upgrade you can change that when registering the plugin:
+If for some reason you don't want to auto upgrade you can change that when registering the plugin:

 ```js
 aurelia.use